 Algol is situated in the constellation Perseus, where this hero is depicted slaying the gorgon Medusa’s head off.
 Algol is positioned in the forehead of Medusa.
 I like to think of it as her third eye.
-The ancients mistrusted it’s blinking and inexplicable 8 hour disappearances.
+The ancients mistrusted Algol’s blinking and inexplicable 8 hour disappearances.
 But it turns out it is a binary star, eclipsing itself every 3 days.
 Mysterious indeed and only adds to its allure.
 The poor star appears to die, but then it is reborn.
-Medusa’s deathly look is inspired by the appearance of a corpse.
-The skin dries and tightens over the bones of the face making its eyes huge, wide and starey.
+Medusa’s deathly look is inspired by the appearance of a corpse, the skin dries and tightens over the bones of the face making the eyes huge, wide and staring.

 Algol threads the fine line between life and death, madness and wisdom.
 Wine can make you warm and sociable at parties or turn you into a lecherous fiend.
 It can be a truth serum, yet it can make you tell the filthiest lies.
 When alcohol pierces our aura it can let in those evil spirits, they take possession of us, we have been invaded.
 In the Greek myth, being invaded by Poseidon (Neptune) was exactly what happened to Medusa in the first place.
 Neptune is of course also associated with alcoholics and the blurring of boundaries between worlds.
 So the God of the sea raped Medusa, but what is more horrifying was Pallas Athena siding with the Gods in condemning her.
 This important part of the story is often skipped over.